ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

    hg clone [URI]

+You will need to enter your username and password to clone the workspace, as the fork will be set to *private* when it is created.

 The repository will be cloned within the current directory of your command line window.

 Making changes to workspace contents
 ------------------------------------

 Your cloned workspace is now ready for you to edit the model file and make a commit each time you want to save the changes you have made.
-As an example, open the model file in Notepad++ and remove the paragraph which describes validation errors from the documentation section, as shown below:
+As an example, open the model file in your text editor and remove the paragraph which describes validation errors from the documentation section, as shown below:

 .. figure:: /PMR/images/PMR-tut1-editcellmlfile.png
    :align: center